 There can be daily and monthly caps on how much money you can move.
 The Same Day ACH per transfer limit is set at a maximum amount of $25,000.

 After a certain time of day, a transfer won’t be processed until the next day (or Monday, if it’s before a weekend).

 It’s likely your bank doesn’t allow ACH transfers to and from international bank accounts.

 How to accept ACH payments at your small business

 Small businesses aren’t set up by NACHA to be the ODFI or the RDFI in an ACH transaction.
 But you can use a bank or payments processor that is set up to run ACH payments.

 Square leverages ACH to deposit the funds you process through Square into your linked bank account as quickly as possible.
 ACH transfers are batched and deposited on a set cadence.
 (We also use ACH payment processing to pay employees through Square Payroll and to deposit funds into sellers’ accounts through Square Loans.)

 Square ACH deposits are available as soon as the next business day.
 If your close of day is set to 5 p.m.
 PT (the default) or earlier, your funds will arrive in your bank account by the next business day.
 If your close of day is set after 5 p.m.
 PT, your funds will arrive in your bank account within two business days.
 Learn more about tracking your deposits.

 Want to get paid faster?
-Try Instant Deposit
+Try Instant Transfer

-If next-business-day deposits aren’t quick enough for you, Square offers another option: Instant Deposit.
-Instant Deposit allows you to move money to your bank account right away.
-You can instantly send up to $2,500* per deposit, 24 hours a day, 7 days a week, for a fee of one percent of the deposit amount.
+If next-business-day deposits aren’t quick enough for you, Square offers another option: Instant Transfer.
+Instant Transfers allows you to move money to your bank account right away.
+You can instantly send up to $10,000* per transfer, 24 hours a day, 7 days a week, for a fee of 1.5% of the transfer amount.